List of Zootopia characters: In other media

 In Zootopia+, she appears in "Hopp on Board", where she is seen during her train trip into Zootopia.
 She also appears in "The Real Rodents of Little Rodentia", during the time that she saves Fru Fru in Little Rodentia.
 In "Dinner Rush", she and Nick are shown stopping Flash's car.

 Judy is also a main character in the video game Zootopia: Crime Files, where she investigates cases with Nick.
 She also appeared as a playable racer in the racing game Zootopia: Racing Carnival.
 Judy also appears as a playable character in the video games Disney Infinity 3.0, Disney Magic Kingdoms, Disney Heroes: Battle Mode, and Disney Mirrorverse.

 In Disney Parks, she is a meet-and-greet character at Disneyland and Walt Disney World.
 In the Shanghai Disneyland attraction Zootopia: Hot Pursuit, she and her newly appointed partner Nick are in charge of solving the Gazelle kidnapping case.

 Judy has a cameo appearance in the 2023 short film Once Upon a Studio, where she comes out of a picture on the wall to take a group photo with the rest of the characters from Walt Disney Animation Studios.

 Reception

 In The Daily Telegraph, Rosa Prince singled out Judy Hopps as a welcome change for Disney animated feature film heroines.
 She found that unlike the stories from characters such as members of the Disney Princess franchise, focused on romance or family loyalty, her focus is on her dream career as a police officer and serving her city.

 Alliance of Women Film Journalists awarded Judy the Best Animated Female award in 2016 (shared with Moana from the film of the same name after a tie).

 Nick Wilde

-Nicholas Piberius Wilde is a red fox, and one of the central characters of the franchise along with Judy Hopps.
+Officer Nicholas Piberius Wilde is a red fox, and one of the central characters of the franchise along with Judy Hopps.